paultran47/latex-cv-with-biblatex/README.md

 * Built entirely with LaTeX for ease-of-maintenance and quick updates.
 * Built for academics.
-This means [Biblatex](https://ctan.org/pkg/biblatex?lang=en) is naturally incorporated, and all shown bibliographies are in chronological and descending order, and sorted by name within each year.
+This means [Biblatex](https://ctan.org/pkg/biblatex?lang=en) is naturally incorporated, showing all bibliographies in chronological and descending order that are also sorted by name within each year.
 * Total number of publications are counted for quick display if desired.

 <p align="right">